yvanddniyo/practice/README.md

-#This repository is for student learning javascript
+#This repository is for student learning javascript.

 It contain answer of different answer from leetcode problem to the FreeCodeCamp question.

+It contains the code of different problem have solved.